This is a sample use case for creating a workflow and covers most aspects of the procedure.

 A job can now be created with the results of the workflow.
 For the purposes of the example, a Strings job will be created.

-tab on the window, search for -
+From the tab on the window, search for create a job.

 Drag and drop the